 Visitors must pay a daily entrance fee at the park’s entrance station.
 This fee is an added cost to the regular camping fees.
 RVers should enter the park through the main entrance and follow the road to the campground area, located in the back of the park.

 The Cottonwood Loop, a more basic campground, has spaces ranging from 18 to 59 feet in length and offers primitive-style camping spaces.
 The Cottonwood Loop has flushing toilets, showers, and a community water station.
-All of the loops provide plenty of shade and are close to hiking trails, a community fire ring, and a playground.
+All of the loops provide partial shade and are close to hiking trails, a community fire ring, and a playground.
 The dump station is located near the park's entrance.
-Generators are allowed, but they must be silenced from 10 pm to 7 am.
+Generators are allowed, but they must be silenced from 10 PM to 7 AM.

-If you are uncomfortable with nature, or you need some gear to get started with outdoor activities, Idaho’s First Time Adventure Program is for you!
+If you are a novice to nature, or you need some gear to get started with outdoor activities, Idaho’s First Time Adventure Program is for you!
 At Hells Gate State Park, a knowledgeable staff member teams up with your family to give you the tools to make adventuring a little less stressful.
 The park provides instruction and some of the gear you might need to camp, bike, and birdwatch inside of the park.
 Make adventuring a life-long experience!
 Contact the park for more information.

 Lewis and Clark’s search for an inland waterway to the Pacific Ocean brought their expedition right through the heart of Idaho.
-At the Lewis and Clark Discovery center, visitors can watch a 32-minute video and view the center’s exhibits to learn more about the famous expedition.
+At the Lewis and Clark Discovery Center, visitors can watch a 32-minute video and view the center’s exhibits to learn more about the famous expedition.
 The center sits along the banks of the Snake River and includes a two-acre interpretive plaza, beautiful sculptures, and a gift shop.